de-itsnotme/covomo/README.md

 # covomo
-Repository for Covomo test app
+My first attempt to use GITHUB for a test project for COVOMO